 Coronavirus and caring for baby: To access The Lullaby Trust‘s FAQs advice sheet click here.

 More information for professionals:

 It is essential that professionals when working with families ensure that parents understand about safer sleep messages; it is everyone’s responsibility.
 Research does show that giving clear and consistent messages to families does help parents to understand their safer sleep parenting choices better.
 Risk is high up to six months so should be reviewed at all contacts up to that time with families not just in the early days following birth.

 7 MB Safer sleep for babies

 Safer sleep: saving babies lives a guide for professionals

 UNICEF Caring for your baby at night – a guide for professionals

 UNICEF Co-Sleeping and SIDS – a guide for health professionals

-The Lullaby Trust have produced some new free safer sleep presentations to support staff who are remotely working with families.
+The Lullaby Trust have produced some new free safer sleep presentations to support staff who are working with families during the pandemic.
 These presentations can be used both by professionals as a refresher on the current advice and shared with families and carers.
 Click here for the free safer sleep presentations currently available.